NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 In the south, the older fortified magazines of Dush linked to the Nile Valley.

-Emperor Diocletian, as the southern limes of the Roman Empire, built an impressive chain of fortified settlements along the Kharga crossroad, consisting of elaborated settlements and sturdy buildings with a strong military flavour.
+Emperor Diocletian, as the southern limes of the Roman Empire, built an impressive chain of fortified settlements along the Kharga crossroad, consisting of elaborate settlements and sturdy buildings with a strong military flavour.
 Although all the Western Desert oases yielded evidence of having flourished at the very beginning of the fourth century, none sports the presence of a similar chain of fortified settlements, thus suggesting that the function of this oasis as major desert crossroad was taken very seriously – controlling the caravan routes meant controlling regional trade and potential invaders, as well as marking the southern boundary of the empire and stating the influence of the Roman empire on the vast expanse of the Western Desert and territories further south.

 Christian activities (4th to 5th century).
-The large 5th century AD cemetery of Bagawat, the slopes of Gebel al-Teir behind the monastery of Mustapha Kashef are covered by thoroughly documented Coptic graffiti.
+The large 5th-century AD cemetery of Bagawat, the slopes of Gebel al-Teir behind the monastery of Mustapha Kashef are covered by thoroughly documented Coptic graffiti.

 Ottoman Period.
 Until the 19th century, it functioned as a major trade route for import and export between Egypt and the Sultanate of Darfur, and further into the heart of Africa.